 Pseudolucanus barbarossa (= Lucanus barabarossa) is a beautiful black beetle that differs from the stag beetle (Lucanus cervus) by its not so big jaws and by the comb of the antennas made of 6 teeth, not just 4.
 There is sexual dimorphism: males are roughly 4,5 cm long and their head and jaws are really developed, whilst females are smaller, roughly 3 cm, with normal head and jaws that fit into the oval shape of the body.
 The top wings are black, almost without the reddish shade of the stag beetle.
 The specific name barbarossa (= blond beard) refers to the hair that peeps out between the labial palpi.
-The images on top and down display male individuals, while the image on the left is a female with not that big jaws.
+The images 1st, 3rd, 4th, 5th and 6thdisplay male individuals, while the image 2nd is a female with smaller haed and not that big jaws.

 The larvae of Pseudolucanus barbarossa spend years into the trunk of planifolia, mostly green oaks.
 Therefore, they love mature forests with aged trees and dead trunks.
 On the other hand, the adults live just for several days in July and August.
 The adults are attracted by the light.